advanced metrology services for all brands of electronic test equipment

 Many equipment users attempt to do a field comparison check of two meters, and assume that getting the same readings mean they are “calibrated”.
 This field check can be used to identify possible issues, but it can’t show you which device may be reading incorrectly.
 Additionally, both devices could be similarly out of calibration by the same amount, considering they are likely exposed to similar test environments.
 So field checking is a dangerous method to base your business upon.

-For a true calibration, the calibration standard must be more accurate than the instrument under test.
-Top Dog Test’s metrology lab uses multiple test points with the industry’s most advanced equipment to ensure the most accurate calibration possible.
-A Top Dog Test Calibration utilizes calibration standards that are typically 4 times more accurate than the instrument under test to eliminate overlapping tolerances.
+For a true test equipment calibration, the calibration standard must be more accurate than the instrument under test.
+Top Dog Test’s metrology for it's Equipment Calibration Services lab uses multiple test points with the industry’s most advanced equipment to ensure the most accurate calibration possible.
+A Top Dog Test Equipment Calibration service utilises calibration standards that are typically 4 times more accurate than the instrument under test to eliminate overlapping tolerances.

 Causes of calibration problems

 What knocks a digital instrument out of calibration?
 First, the electronic components of test instruments can simply shift or drift over time.
 This shifting is usually minor and harmless.
-With a proper calibration schedule this shifting can be maintained to help avoid much larger problems.
+With a proper electronic test equipment calibration schedule this shifting can be maintained to help avoid much larger problems.

 Suppose you drop a current clamp or you expose a DMM to an overload.
 Depending on the test environment, many transients can exceed the protection device ratings of equipment and cause equipment to fall out of calibration.
 Shock and vibration issues are also extremely common.
 Rough handling during shipment or physically dropping a unit can render its measurements inaccurate.
 Due to this issue we see increasing value of our local pick and delivery service.

-How often should you Calibrate Electronic Test Equipment?
+How often should the Electronic Test Equipment Calibration be done?

 - The question isn’t whether to calibrate — we can see that’s a given.
 The question is when to calibrate.
 There is no “one size fits all” answer.
 Consider these calibration schedules: